LeaVerou/lea.verou.me/blog/2024/context-chips/index.md

 ## Usability Testing to the Rescue!

-Despite the lead engineer being adamant that Idea 4 was too much work and being unconvinced about its merits, since I had built a prototype, we could user test it and see how it compares to the alternative: the 5-point question.
+Despite the lead engineer being unconvinced about the merits of context chips and being adamant that even adapting my fully functional prototype was too much work, since the prototype existed, we decided to user test it against the 5-point question and see how it compared.

 We ran a [within-subjects](https://www.nngroup.com/articles/between-within-subjects/) usability study with 6 participants ([no, they are not too few](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/))